jsorrell/CarpetSkyAdditions/docs/en_us/progression.md

 Once you have 7 Iron, craft a Cauldron.
 When nearby a player, a Cauldron has a 1/81920 chance each tick to fill with single layer of water when rained upon.
-On average this means a single Cauldron takes over 3 hours of raining time to fully fill with water.
+On average, this means a single Cauldron takes over 3 hours of raining time to fully fill with water.
 As you wait for the Cauldron to fill, continue killing Zombies to get enough Iron for a bucket.
-A single Water source can be duplicated a few ways, such as by using water bottles to fill the Cauldron or by placing the Water source on the top of a 2-tall hole and growing Seagrass on the bottom.
+A single Water source can be duplicated a few ways, such as by using Water Bottles to fill the Cauldron or by placing the Water source on the top of a 2-tall hole and growing Seagrass on the bottom.

 ### 6. Make a Drowned Farm